-In the case an offer is made after the end of the 162 day contract, faculty shall return signed contracts to the Division office within five (5) business days following the faculty members receipt of the signed contract but no later than one (1) day prior to the start of the summer semester.
+In the case an offer is made after the end of the 160 day contract, faculty shall return signed contracts to the Division office within five (5) business days following the faculty members receipt of the signed contract but no later than one (1) day prior to the start of the summer semester.

-3. Faculty teaching summer shall hold one (1) office hour per week, per course for the first six (6)

-contact hours only.
-For the purpose of calculating office hours, one class/course for lecture-laboratory is the lecture and all of the associated laboratories (excluding Health Sciences).
+3. Faculty teaching summer shall hold one (1) office hour per week, per course for the first six (6) contact hours only.
+For the purpose of calculating office hours, one class/course for lecture/laboratory is the lecture and all of the associated laboratories (excluding Health Sciences).
 Office hours(s) may be held in a manner proportionate to the method of delivery for each class or shall be by mutual agreement between the supervisor and the faculty member.

 - 4. If a class is scheduled for more than one hour per day, the second and each additional hour will be scheduled as sixty minutes and calculated as fifty-five minutes in order to provide adequate class time and a short break during longer classes. - 5.
-Faculty accepting an Early Childhood program assignment in summer shall have each of the following classes counted as the designated contact hours when determining total load: ECE 106 counted as five (5) when total enrollment is nine (9) or less and six (6) when total enrollment is more than nine (9), ECE 108, 200, 202 all counted as six (6) when total enrollment is nine (9) or less and seven (7) when total enrollment is more than nine (9); and ECE 206 counted as six (6) when total enrollment is four (4) or less and eight (8) when total enrollment is more than four (4).

-6. Summer Remuneration-

-- (a) Summer teaching assignments will be paid a maximum of six (6) contact hours at an hourly rate of \$70.33 in 2020 and \$71.03 in 2021.
-All other summer teaching assignments will be paid at a flat rate per contact hour of \$45.47 in 2020 and \$45.92 in 2021. - (b) Summer non-teaching assignments shall be paid at a maximum of 180 hours at an hourly rate of \$40.37 in 2020 and \$40.77 in 2021.
-All other summer non-teaching faculty assignments will be paid at a flat hourly rate of \$24.03 in 2020 and \$24.27 in 2021. - (c) A faculty member accepting an assignment to teach an independent study, as determined by the Division Dean, in those exceptional cases with no more than one (1) student, shall be remunerated \$300 in 2019-2020 per student and \$303.00 per student in 2020-2021 for lecture classes and \$350 per student in 2019-2020 and \$354 per student in 2020-2021 for lecture-lab classes.
+Faculty accepting an Early Childhood program assignment in summer shall have each of the following classes counted as the designated contact hours when determining total load: ECE 106 counted as five (5) when total enrollment is nine (9) or less and six (6) when total - enrollment is more than nine (9), ECE 108, 200, 202 all counted as six (6) when total enrollment is nine (9) or less and seven (7) when total enrollment is more than nine (9); and - ECE 206 counted as six (6) when total enrollment is four (4) or less and eight (8) when total enrollment is more than four (4). - 6.
+Summer Remuneration for instructional faculty, e-Learning and Instructional Support Coordinators, and librarians. - (a) Summer teaching assignments will be paid a maximum of six (6) contact hours at an hourly rate of \$73.16 for 2023-24 and 2024-25.
+All other summer teaching assignments will be paid at a flat rate per contact hour of \$47.30 for 2023-24 and 2024-25. - (b) Summer non-teaching assignments shall be paid at a maximum of 180 hours at an hourly rate of \$41.99 for 2023-24 and 2024-25.
+All other summer non-teaching faculty assignments will be paid at a flat hourly rate of \$25.00 for 2023-24 and 2024-25. - (c) A faculty member accepting an assignment to teach an independent study, as determined by the Division Dean, in those exceptional cases with no more than one (1) student, shall be remunerated \$312.09 per student in 2023-24 and 2024-25 for lecture classes and \$364.62 per student in 2023-24 and 2024 for lecture-lab classes.